 And, because we have a tight budget and can’t afford a project manager, all of this organising falls to me.

-From window fabrication to specialist concrete services, being able to see a breakdown of the hours worked is invaluable to me.
-I’m able to budget accordingly and instantly see from a quote whether a company is inflating their hours.
+- From window fabrication to specialist concrete services, I’m able to budget accordingly and instantly see from a quote whether a company is inflating their hours.

 Benefits of time tracking for your construction firm:

 Why would you want to use time tracking software at your construction firm?
 There are lots of reasons.
 Here are just a few: